qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 minimum and maximum pixel values to the destination minimum and miximum pixel range.

-By default the algorithm preserves the original NODATA value, but there is an option to override it.
+By default the algorithm preserves the original NoData value, but there is an option to override it.

 .. figure:: img/rescale_raster.png